-For the purposes of this resource, the phrase 'board member recruitment ', also refers to the recruitment of management committee members, members of the board, council members, executive committee members, non-executives, directors and or trustees.
+For the purposes of this resource, the phrase 'board member recruitment ', also refers to the recruitment of management committee members, board members, council members, executive committee members, non-executives, directors and or trustees.

 They are often called different things depending on how your organisation is set up and have specific legal meanings.
 No matter what title your organisation gives them, this resource is intended to help you recruit new members of the governing body.

 Throughout this resource, we refer to your governing document dictating the recruitment process for your board, e.g. your articles if you are a registered company.
 In some cases you will be able to appoint board members.
 In others you may have elected board members through your membership or you may have representatives of regions that form your board.

 This resource can be used by all types of boards – for example if you have a representative board – it is still a worthwhile exercise to do a skills audit and look at where development may be needed for existing board members.
 Making the resource work for you and your organisation is possible.